Futurecom/InstaScreen/README.md

 Futurecom InstaScreen
 ===========

 Displays an Instagram feed for a specific user.
 We built it as a fullscreen web app for a vertical mounted tv screen.
+It is kind of responsive (landscape/portrait), but still depends on a certain aspect ratio (16/9 or 16/10).

 Have fun